irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 | Venezuela | 0.22 |

 The best perfomance is achieved by speakers from Puerto Rico, while speakers from Argentina have the highest WER score.
 The difference between the best and worst perfomance is 0.08 indicating a noticeable gap in the quality of the generated captions.

+## Limitations and Future Directions

+**Computational Resources**

+One of the primary challenges we face is managing computational resources.
+Processing and analyzing large volumes of audio data, converting them into video format, and running comparisons between YouTube captions and ground truth transcriptions require significant computing power which I did not had access to.
+The videos are just 30 minutes each even if we have hours of audio for each country avaible.
+In the future it will be intresting to upload longer videos.

+**YouTube API Limitations**

+An important consideration is the limitations imposed by the YouTube API.
+While the API enables automated video uploads and caption retrieval, it restricts the number of requests that can be made within a specific time frame.
+These restrictions can slow down data processing and analysis, necessitating strategic planning of uploads and retrievals to avoid exceeding these limits.
+For example, I was able to upload only six videos per day via the API, and there is also a cap on the number of videos one can upload manually through YouTube Studio.
+Additionally, the YouTube credit system limits the number of captions that can be retrieved in a day, which significantly slowed my progress.

+**Geographic Coverage**

+Geographic coverage is another crucial aspect.
+Our dataset includes various Spanish dialects from different regions, but ensuring comprehensive coverage is challenging.
+Some dialects may be underrepresented, which can impact the robustness of our analysis.
+Expanding the dataset to include a broader range of dialects from more countries will improve the reliability of our findings and provide a more thorough assessment of potential biases in YouTube's captioning system.

+**Identifying Specific Sounds**

+It would be interesting to explore whether there are specific sounds in the Spanish Dialects that YouTube's captioning system struggles with more than others.
+Identifying these problematic sounds could provide insights into the system's limitations and areas for improvement.

+**Comparative Analysis**

+A broader comparative analysis of YouTube's captioning system across different languages could also be valuable.
+By comparing the accuracy of captions in various languages, we can gain a deeper understanding of the system's performance and potential biases.
+This could help in identifying areas where the captioning system may need adjustments to better handle linguistic diversity.

 ## Note